gandor233/INS_FlameThrower/alliedmods.md

 sm_ft_particle_effect_name "flamethrower"

 // Flamethrower ammo entity class name.
-// You must set this convar if you use a different ammo class name in your theater.
+// You must set this if you use a different ammo entity class name in your theater.
+// NO THE AMMO TYPE NAME.
 // Default: "flame_proj"
 sm_ft_ammo_class_name "flame_proj"